18 Popular Mid-Autumn Festival Traditions

 Osmanthus are in full bloom during the Mid-Autumn Festival.
-At the Mid-Autumn Festival night, people would appreciate osmanthus under the moonlight, smelling it and drinking a cup of sweet osmanthus wine, which is a popular activity to do with family members on the reunion day.
+At the Mid-Autumn Festival night, people admire osmanthus in the moonlight, smelling it and drinking a cup of sweet osmanthus wine, which is a popular activity to do with family members on the reunion day.

 10. Drink Osmanthus Wine

 Around the Mid-Autumn Festival, people also make wine with osmanthus and drink osmanthus wine.
-The sweet osmanthus wine stands for people’s best wishes for a happy family.
+The sweet osmanthus wine represents people’s best wishes for a happy family.

 11. Eat Snails

-It is believed that eating snails on the Mid-Autumn Festival does good to eyesight.
+It is believed that eating snails on the Mid-Autumn Festival is good for the eyesight.
 Besides, the snails are particularly fat during the festival.
 Nowadays, many families have the habit of frying snails on the Mid-Autumn Festival in Guangzhou.

 12. Light up Pagoda Lamp

-In the Ming Dynasty (1368 - 1644 AD) and Qing Dynasty (1644 - 1911 AD), there was a Moon Festival tradition to light up pagoda lamp at that night, which was mainly popular in south China.
-The pagoda lamp is usually piled up with rubbles picked up by children.
+In the Ming Dynasty (1368 - 1644 AD) and Qing Dynasty (1644 - 1911 AD), there was a Moon Festival tradition to light up the pagoda lamp on that night, which was mainly popular in south China.
+The pagoda lamp is usually piled up with rubbles collected by children.
 The villagers in Suzhou used the tiles to form a seven-level pagoda in the wild, and made bright lamps surrounded it.
 Children in Guangzhou lighted up the tower lamp made of broken tiles.

 13. Burn Incense in the Gauge Box

 People would burn incense in a gauge box at the night of Mid-Autumn Festival in Jiangsu.
 The gauge box is pasted with velvet on the surface, and the Moon Palace is painted on the velvet.
-There are also gauge box made of incense, with colorful flags inserted on it.
-To burn incenses on the festival, showing joy and solemnity, is in order to pray for safety and good fortune.
+There are also gauge boxes made of incense, with colorful flags inserted in it.
+To burn incenses on the festival, showing joy and solemnity, is a prayer for safety and good fortune.

 14. Steal Vegetables

 It is a popular Mid-Autumn Festival tradition in Hunan.
 According to legend, the fairies on the moon descend to the mortal world to sprinkle the nectars on the earth on the Mid-Autumn Festival.
-The nectars of the fairy is for all people, so people can share the fruits and vegetables sprinkled with nectars together this night.
-In Taiwan, if the unmarried girl steal onions and other vegetables from others’ gardens successfully at the night of Mid-Autumn Festival, it is said she would have a satisfying husband in the future.
+The fairy nectars are for everyone, so people can share the fruits and vegetables sprinkled with nectars together this night.
+In Taiwan, if an unmarried girl successfully steals onions and other vegetables from other people's gardens on the night of the Mid-Autumn Festival, it is said she will have a perfect husband in the future.

 15. Hear Words for Divination

 It is a Mid-Autumn Festival tradition in ancient times.
-If a girl wanted to have a good marriage, she burned incense sticks, made the wish and pleaded the gods to tell the direction to hear words.
-Walking towards the direction given by gods, she would remembered the first words she heard by accident or overheard and went home to divine.
-If the words she heard were eating sweet cakes, flowers in bloom or the full moon, it meant a good fortune on marriage.
+If a girl wanted to have a good marriage, she burned incense sticks, made a wish and asked the gods to tell her the direction she should go to hear words.
+Walking towards the direction given by gods, she would remember the first words she heard by accident or overheard and went home to define their meaning.
+If the words she heard were about eating sweet cakes, flowers in bloom or the full moon, it meant a good fortune on marriage.